reinierdevalk/abtab/README.md

 If this does not work, or the executable is not symlinked, you can check the typical installation path as mentioned above, or you can use the `find` or `locate` commands.

 ### 3. `PATH`
-Finally, to ensure that Java is available in the CLI, confirm that the installation path is on the system `PATH` by running
+To ensure that Java is available in the CLI, confirm that the installation path is on the system `PATH` by running

     $ echo $PATH